michael-fratta/fauna_script1/README.md

 • iterates through this list, using the previous list of objects obtained from the CSV file as a comparator - and separates the (CSV) list of objects into two other lists of objects: one with matching unique identifiers, and one with unmatched (new) unique identifiers

-• adds each of the objects contained within the latter, aforementioned, list of new objecs to the document collection in Fauna, via the Fauna API
+• adds each of the objects contained within the latter, aforementioned, list of new objects to the document collection in Fauna, via the Fauna API

 • compares the subarrays contained within the list of objects with a matching unique identifier - between Fauna and the CSV file - created earlier, with a corresponding subarray within the document collection in Fauna: and updates any mismatched values in Fauna with those from the CSV file